mulesoft/pdk-custom-policy-examples/ai-prompt-guard/README.md

 -d '{"model": "llama", "messages": [{"role": "user", "content": "My email es flexmaster@salesforce.com and my phone number is +1 9343 6126649"}]}'
 ```

-4. Change the `pattern` and `omitInsteadOfBlocking` properties in `./playground/config/api.yaml` to test several guards.
+4. Change the `pattern` and `omitInsteadOfBlocking` properties in playground's [api.yaml](./playground/config/api.yaml) to
+test several guards.

 5. By default the playground is configured with an echo server as backend API.
-You can set an actual OpenAI API by editing the `backend` service at `./playground/docker-compose.yaml` file.
+You can set an actual OpenAI API by editing the
+`backend` service at playground's [docker-compose.yaml](./playground/docker-compose.yaml) file.